 Your project may be subject to additional requirements if it:

-- Replaces or adds 2,500 square feet or more of impervious surface, or increases impervious surface by 10% or more, and
+Replaces or adds 2,500 square feet or more of impervious surface, or increases impervious surface by 10% or more, and,

-• Is directly adjacent to (located within 200 feet) or is discharging directly into an ESA, defined as an area such as those coastal areas designated in the Ocean Plan as an Area of Special Biological Significance, preserves or their equivalent under the Natural Communities Conservation Program (NCCP) or a waterbody listed on the Clean Water Act Section 303(d) list of impaired waters.
+• Is directly adjacent to (located within 200 feet) or is discharging directly into an ESA, defined as an area such as those coastal areas designated in the Ocean Plan as an Area of Special Biological Significance, preserves or their equivalent under the Natural Communities Conservation Program (NCCP) or a water body listed on the Clean Water Act Section 303(d) list of impaired waters.

 We’re here to help!

 The training modules provide an overview of the level of detail that must be included at each phase of the WQMP preparation process, site and watershed assessment methods, LID BMP selection and prioritization methods, LID BMP design standards and performance criteria, regional LID BMP options, watershed-based plans and LID alternative compliance options.

 OC Watersheds has also prepared a Frequently Asked Questions (FAQs) page to address common questions that arise regarding the new land development requirements.
 If you have a specific question that is not addressed in the training modules or the FAQs, please use our comment form to submit your question, or any comments or concerns.
-Please note that it may take up to three business days to respond to your question.
+Please note that it may take up to three to five business days to respond to your question.